The Best Bathroom Faucets for Your Renovation

 Temperature can be adjusted via the temperature mixer, which is included at purchase, along with hot and cold hoses.
 The sensor is powered by four AA batteries (not included), and installation is possible without a professional.
 One potential drawback is that this elegant spout only comes in polished chrome.
 Still, with its gorgeous design and high-tech ease, it is a standout.

-2. BEST BANG FOR THE BUCK: WOWOW 2 Handle 4 Inch Centerset Bathroom Faucet
+2. BEST BANG FOR THE BUCK: WOWOW 2 Handle Centerset Bathroom Sink Faucet

 WOWOW’s gently curving center-set faucet is perfect for almost any aesthetic, from traditional to contemporary.
 Designed for countertops and sink areas with three holes and a 4-inch spread, this classic faucet comes with a lift rod and pop up stopper.
 Supply lines are sold separately.